hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-vm.md

 2. Add the user to the `CMS Group`.

-## Create new cloud template and bring the cloud nodes up
+## Configure a JSON file for installation

+The HLM VM deployment requires a JSON file.
+Use the following steps to install and edit the file.

 1. On the KVM host, change to the home directory.